Q. Does the Public Records Law require a public body to create a record by collecting information, recording oral statements or otherwise?

 Q. May a public body establish a charge of 50 cents per page for copies of public records?

-A. Yes, if that reasonably reflects its actual cost including the time of the person locating and copying the record, plus administrative overhead.
+A. Yes, but only if that amount reasonably reflects its actual cost including the time of the person locating and copying the record, plus administrative overhead.
 See also next question.
 A public body may not charge more than its actual cost of making the records available for inspection or for furnishing copies.
 Also, a public body may charge a fee in excess of $25 only if it first provides a written cost estimate and receives confirmation from the requester to continue processing the request.

 Q. May a public body charge for time spent in reviewing records to determine which of them are exempt, and for time spent in separating exempt and nonexempt material?